Skip to content

 Now, you need to create a policy that will be used to enforce the access control.
 The policy will contain two rules:

-You can use the POST /create-policy endpoint for this.
+You can use the POST /policies endpoint for this.

 from eunomia_sdk_python import EunomiaClient